Why Traditional Sales Training Fails—and How to Fix It

 4. There’s No Reinforcement or Follow-Through

-Without repetition and coaching, salespeople forget 90% of training within a week.
-One-time sessions create activity spikes—not lasting change.
+Without reinforcement, salespeople forget 90% of training within a week.
+One-off sessions create activity spikes, not lasting behavior change.

 Fix It:

-Embed training into the operating cadence.
-Use deal reviews, call audits, and monthly coaching sessions to reinforce key concepts.
-Certify salespeople on execution—not just attendance.
+Embed training into your operating cadence.
+Use deal reviews, pipeline calls, and monthly coaching sessions to reinforce key behaviors.
+Certify salespeople on real execution, not just classroom attendance.

 5. It Focuses on Technique, Not Behavior